replicatedhq/docs/docs/kb/developer-resources/kubernetes-prerelease.md

 categories = [ "Knowledgebase", "Developer Resources" ]
 +++

-A future release of Replicated will support deploying Replicated and your application to a Kubernetes cluster.
+The current release of Replicated supports deploying Replicated and your application to a Kubernetes cluster.
+This is not yet intended for production installations.
+Contact the Replicated team to ensure that your account has this feature enabled.

 ## Requirements
 You should have a standard Kubernetes YAML available to deploy.
 Replicated expects that the YAML will contain at least one deployment spec (replication controllers are currently unsupported, use deployments instead).